Kant’s Social and Political Philosophy

 Nor does Kant always reject the actions of revolutionaries.
 If a revolution is successful, citizens have as much obligation to obey the new regime as they had to obey the old one (6:323).
 Since the new regime is in fact a state authority, it now possesses the right to rule.
 Further, in his theory of history, Kant argues that progress in the long run will come about in part through violent and unjust actions such as wars.
 Kant even takes it as a sign of progress that spectators of the French Revolution had greeted it with “a wishful participation that borders closely on enthusiasm” (7:85).
 Kant is not pointing to the revolution itself as a sign of progress but to the reaction of people such as himself to news of the revolution.
 The spectators endorse the revolution not because it is legitimate but because it is aimed at the creation of a civil constitution.
 Revolution, then, is wrong but still contributes to progress.

-In fact, Kant did believe that the French Revolution was legitimate, and a look at his argument illuminates some of his complex terminology.
+In fact, Kant did believe that the French Revolution was legitimate, at least in its earliest stages, and a look at his argument illuminates some of his complex terminology.
 The French king possessed sovereignty until he convened the Estates General as representative of the people, at which time sovereignty “passed to the people” even though the king had intended for the assembly to resolve specific problems and then return the reins of power to him (6:341–2).
 Further, the king could not have any power to restrain the actions of the assembly as a condition for it being given the sovereign power, for there can be no restrictions on this sovereign power.
 This understanding of sovereignty shows the difference between a rebellion against authority and peaceful transfer of sovereign power such as an election.
 In an election, sovereignty is passed back to the people, so there is nothing wrong with the people replacing the entire government.
 Without an election (or similar method of designating the return of sovereignty to the people), any action aimed at replacing the government is wrong.

 Kant was long considered to be an exemplar of the retributivist theory of punishment.
 While he does claim that the only proper justification of punishment is guilt for a crime, he does not limit the usefulness of punishment to retributivist matters.
 Punishment can have as its justification only the guilt of the criminal.
 All other uses of punishment, such as rehabilitation (the alleged good of the criminal) or deterrence (alleged good to society) uses the criminal merely as a means (6:331).
 Once this guilt is determined, however, Kant does not deny that something useful can be drawn from the punishment.
 In the Feyerabend lectures on Natural Right, Kant is clear that the sovereign “must punish in order to obtain security”, and even while using the law of retribution, “in such a way the best security is obtained” (27:1390–91).
 The state is authorized to use its coercive force to defend freedom against limitations to freedom; more particularly, since right does not entail that citizens must limit their own freedom but only that “freedom is limited” by conditions of right, it is right for another, i.e. the state, to actively limit citizens’ freedom in accord with right (6:231).
 The state is authorized to use force to defend property rights (6:256).
 Kant’s view, then, is that punishment of a particular individual may serve deterrent functions even when the punishment may not be based solely on deterrence as its justification.